Professional edition active

 In the chronic phase, scratching and rubbing create skin lesions that appear dry and lichenified.

-Distribution of lesions is age specific.
+Distribution of lesions is age-specific.
 In infants, lesions characteristically occur on the face, scalp, neck, eyelids, and extensor surfaces of the extremities.
 In older children and adults, lesions occur on flexural surfaces such as the neck and the antecubital and popliteal fossae.

 Intense pruritus is a key feature.
-Itch often precedes lesions and worsens with dry air, sweating, local irritation, wool garments, and emotional stress.
+Itch often precedes lesions and worsens with dry air, sweating, local irritation, wearing wool garments, and emotional stress.

-Common environmental triggers of symptoms include
+Common environmental triggers of symptoms include:

 • Excessive bathing or washing